 The Race

-The 58th edition of the Tour de l’Avenir will take place from 18th to 28th August 2022 and will cross France from West to East.
+The 59th edition of the Tour de l’Avenir will take place from August 20 to 27, 2023.

 Date | StartFinish | Type | Distance | Climbing | Video | Presented by | ||